metablaster/WindowsFirewallRuleset/Modules/Ruleset.Remote/Scripts/README.md

 # Scripts directory

-Contains script files that are run in the caller's environment prior to importing this module
+Contains script files that are run in the caller's environment prior to importing this module.\

-Some or all of these script files may run in module scope only instead
+Some or all of these script files may run in module scope only instead.

+This directory may contain any additional files which don't belong to `Public` or `Private` category.